 - Their FAQ / Support Center

 Just like every other company out there today, you will notice that DistroKid generally tries to push you to their FAQ / Support Center whenever they can.

 With that said, their FAQ is actually quite good and, in a lot of cases, you will actually be able to find the answer to your question there faster than if you were to reach out to them.

 In my personal experience of reaching out to them, I’ve always had good experiences.
-They reply to my tickets quickly, professionally, and I get the impression that their support agents are knowledgable and actually care.
+They reply to my tickets quickly, and professionally, and I get the impression that their support agents are knowledgeable and actually care.